-From an advertisement in the local newspaper, Kveta reached out to Women Economic Ventures, a SBA Women’s Business Center located in Santa Barbara, California, and attended WEV’s Set to Launch self –employment training course.
-There she was assigned a personal business development specialist and together they set a six-month strategic goal to get her business up and running.
+From an advertisement in the local newspaper, Kveta reached out to Women Economic Ventures, a SBA Women’s Business Center located in Santa Barbara, California, and attended WEV’s 14-week Self-Employment Training (SET) course.
+SET courses are led by experienced instructors and supplemented by subject matter experts from the business community.
+During the SET course, Kveta gained skills and confidence through learning about start-up basics, feasibility, marketing, financials and operations.
+At the end of the course she submitted a complete business plan to get her business up and running.

 “WEV helped me analyze my business in a way that I had never done before.
 All of the worksheets, lectures and speakers helped me to focus on my goals and more importantly, to figure out exactly what my goals were,” said Kveta.
 Another component of WEV was the encouragement and continuation of the Master Mind group. ”We met on a weekly basis for over two years after we graduated from the class…these women became some of my dearest friends in Santa Barbara.”